Fundamentals

 Assignments

-Section titled “Assignments”Assignments are Github issues inside a module repo.
-Each assignment tracks a student’s work within the context of that module, keeping everything organized in the same place your code lives.
+Section titled “Assignments”Assignments are Github issues inside a repository.
+Each assignment tracks a student’s work within the context of that repository, keeping everything organized in the same place your code lives.

 Emoji Grading